A Site for Experimentation & Learning

 Indigenous Microorganism (IMO) Research

-In the 2022 season, Matt Bedeaux, Unadilla Community Farm’s 2022 Research Fellow, conducted original research for Northeast SARE project FNE22-001 on indigenous microorganisms.
+In the 2022 season, Matt Bedeaux, Unadilla Community Farm’s 2021 internship alumnus and 2022 Research Fellow, conducted original research for Northeast SARE project FNE22-001 on indigenous microorganisms.
 Indigenous Microorganisms (IMO), a recipe for which is given in Korean Natural Farming, is compared to hot compost, municipal compost, and the mycorrhizal inoculant MycoGrow® Soluble (Fungi Perfecti, LLC).
 You can read the detailed report of Matt’s findings here.

 Key Findings: